webdevgabi/SocialHub/README.md

 The application is built in [NodeJS](https://nodejs.org/en) environment, so it must first be installed on your computer.

+Datas are stored in a [MongoDB](https://www.mongodb.com/) database, so you need to have a database in local or cloud.
+The connection URL of which is specified in `main.js` in the backend folder.

 You should run `npm install` in the backend and frontend folders, which will download all the packages that needs for the application

 Finally you can start the application, which must be done on both client and backend side: